omarahmed1111/ToDo-CRUD-App/README.md

 # User manual
 ## Linux Ubuntu
+**Note**: Before following this steps make sure to install git, MongoDB, npm, and nodejs.
 To use this project, follow this steps:
 1. Open a new terminal
 2. Clone the project